 RVs are generally easy to drive when you get used to them.
-However, if you are just starting and you are looking to buy or rent, it is normal to wonder which one would be the best choice and the easiest to drive.
+However, if you are just starting and you are looking to buy or rent, it is normal to wonder which one would be the best choice for a beginner.

-Class B motorhomes are designed for campers who would like to have a rig that is small enough to fit into any road and can be parked where the other regular cars are parked.
-With that, it makes your trip so much easier and you can explore more and go to different places as often as you like without having to set up your RV in a camp.
+Class B motorhomes are designed for campers who would like to have a rig that is small enough to fit on any road and can be parked where the other regular cars are parked.
+With that, it makes your trip so much easier and you can explore more and go to different places as often as you like without having to leave your RV in a camp.

 In addition, you can have friends or family trips whenever and wherever you want.
 If you would like to surprise someone and visit them but you have to go from one city to another, you do not have to think twice since it is very convenient.
 You can even have an overnight stay without worrying about where to sleep because you can just simply park your RV in their garage or driveway and sleep comfortably in your van.